 How you can keep in touch with your loved one

 Residents are entitled to unlimited named visitors, who will need to complete a rapid lateral flow test on the day of each visit and produce a negative result, as well as wear the PPE provided (including a hospital face mask).
-We are speaking to residents and relatives to find out who they would like as their named visitors.
-Please speak to Mia in the testing station if you are not sure who the named visitors are for your relative or want to discuss this.
 To reduce the risk of infection, residents can have no more than 2 visitors at a time or over the course of one day (Essential Care Givers are exempt from this daily limit).
 Please book visits through the testing station by emailing or telephoning 01406 422283 option 203.
 Performing home lateral flow tests is an option for those who prefer it, please discuss this with us so that we can ensure you are adequately trained in performing the testing process and reporting the test yourself.

 Essential Care Givers